saran-sankar/blockchain-stocks/README.md

 # CryptoStock
-A model of blockchain that can be used for stock trading and can replace stock exchanges
+A simple blockchain that can be used for stock trading and can replace stock exchanges

 Based on: https://github.com/dvf/blockchain